Cray-HPE/docs-csm/operations/boot_orchestration/Tools_for_Resolving_Boot_Issues.md

 ## BOS

-Boot orchestration services offers records of actions that have been applied to a node through their component records.
+BOS component records offer a history of operations that have been applied to a node.
 A history of applied actions and future actions can be used to determine corrective actions and controlling actions that enables administrators to introspect issues on a per node level.